stormasm/mui-md/README.md

-Bootstrap this repo with the [mui-view](https://github.com/stormasm/mui-view) starter kit.
+Bootstraped this repo with the [mui-view](https://github.com/stormasm/mui-view) starter kit.

 * **md1** is an example of the code working without doing the remote fetch of the file.